 Let the saints be joyful in glory;

 Let the high praises of God be in their mouth,

 And a two-edged sword in their hand,

 a.
-Let the saints be joyful in glory: The spirit of the first part Psalm 149 continues, so happy in God’s glory that they sing aloud on their beds.
+Let the saints be joyful in glory: The spirit of the first part of this psalm continues.
+The saints are so happy in God’s glory that they sing aloud on their beds.
 Waking hours do not give enough time to express all their praise and joy unto God, so they must continue it on their beds.

 i.
 This reminds us that though songs of praise are especially wonderful among the assembly of God’s people (Psalm 149:1), they should never be restricted to the assembly.
 It is a sacred and wonderful thing for the saints to sing aloud on their beds.

 b.
 Let the high praises of God be in their mouth, and a two-edged sword in their hand: God’s people are pictured as ready for battle, equipped with two mighty weapons.

 · They bear the high praises of God; their worship indicates the allegiance and surrender to the God of every victory.
 In 2 Chronicles 20:20-21, a great victory was won for the people of God as they entered the battle with praise.

 · They bear a two-edged sword in their hand, demonstrating both the use of practical weapons and means, and in a spiritual sense, reliance upon God’s word, which is described as a two-edged sword (Revelation 19:15) as even sharper than any two-edged sword (Hebrews 4:12), and as the sword of the Spirit (Ephesians 6:17).

 i.
 “Their praise is not merely to be that of the chanting of words.
 It is also to be in the doing of His will.
 While the high praises of God are in their mouth, a two-edged sword is to be in their hand, with which they carry out His purposes among the peoples, the kings, and the nobles.”
 (Morgan)